Sebastien-Raguideau/Ebame/Nanopore2025.md

 ### Dorado basecalling output in fastq (sup V.5 transformer model - very slow

-Try running the with the sup setting
+Try running the with the sup setting, use the option to create fastq!

 <details><summary>SPOILER: search first please :)</summary>
 <p>